Legendrian singular links and singular connected sums: Preliminaries

 Since any Legendrian isotopy of a Legendrian immersion can be assumed not to touch a designated point $\infty$ in $S^3$, we may assume that Legendrian singular links lie in $(\R^3,\xi_0)$ as usual for $\mathcal{LK}$.

 The {\em front projection $\pi_F$} and {\em Lagrangian projection $\pi_L$} are defined as the projections of $(\R^3,\xi_0)$ onto the $xz$-plane and $xy$-plane, respectively, as follows.

-Note that we are able to recover $L$ from $\pi_L(L)$ or $\pi_F(L)$ by using the Legendrian condition, and the projections near $p\in \P(L)$ look like `$\,\vcenter{\hbox{ }}\,$' in the Lagrangian projection and `$\,\vcenter{\hbox{ }}\,$' in the front projection.
+Note that we are able to recover $L$ from $\pi_L(L)$ up to a shift in the $z$-coordinate or $\pi_F(L)$ by using the Legendrian condition, and the projections near $p\in \P(L)$ look like `$\,\vcenter{\hbox{ }}\,$' in the Lagrangian projection and `$\,\vcenter{\hbox{ }}\,$' in the front projection.
 See Figure~\ref{fig:singularpoints}.
 For each singular point, we indicate a dot to avoid confusion with ordinary double points (crossings) in both the front and Lagrangian projections.

 A {\em diagram $D\subset\R^2_{xz}$} consists of piecewise smooth closed curves in the $xz$-plane without a vertical tangency, which may have cusps with a smooth tangency condition\footnote{If $D$ is parametrized by $t$ and has a cusp at $t_0$, then $y(t_0)=\lim_{t\to t_0}\frac{z'(t)}{x'(t)}$ is well-defined and smooth near $t_0$.}.